The Next Journey

 Lead storyteller and strategist for the BC government’s Year of Science program, creating and hosting 18 media spots that reached two million viewers, while driving hundreds of high school students to participate in a scholarship contest.

-Project Designer and Faculty Lead for Banff Centre’s Hope Decoded social residency and global summit, a gathering of unlikely minds that worked to identify how to collaboratively foster a more hopeful society.
+Project Designer and Faculty Lead for Banff Centre’s Hope Decoded, a social residency and global summit that assembled leading and unlikely minds to identify real-world opportunities for fostering a more hopeful society.

 Simon Jackson is a storyteller, connector and movement builder committed to improving our public discourse and shaping a better balance between the needs of people and nature.